|

 </wl:button-bar>

 To process data on behalf of one or more table rows, use checkboxes and a button to post the data to an HTTP request.
-You must also create a Struts Action
+You must also create a Struts Action or Page Flow that can retrieve and process the posted data:

-to the definition of the table’s ActionForm
+chosenContents to the definition of the table’s ActionForm bean.

-The data type for this property must be either an array of primitive types or of com.bea.console.handles.Handle
+The data type for this property must be either an array of primitive types or of com.bea.console.handles.Handle.

-tag adds one element to this array for each checkbox that is selected when the user submits the table.
+The <wls:table> tag adds one element to this array for each checkbox that is selected when the user submits the table.

 For example:<form-property name="chosenContents"